oSamTo/TEMREG/README.md

 This is to mimic emissions; the raw data groups represent emissions grouped by NFR code choices (Profile_IDs) and the weights on those GAMs for the next level GAM represents the overall emissions contribution to a sector (e.g. SNAP).
 Therefore you end up taking into account the relative contribution of a sub-sector in each main sector.

 **IDEA (19/01/22):** The above could be changed by giving the original raw data a weighting based on a lookup table.
 For example, at the moment there are ~90 Profile_IDs across all SNAPs.
 Going through each SNAP, you calculate what each Profile_ID contributes to that SNAP *first*, weight the raw data accordingly (dependent on the Profile_ID it belongs to), and then produce the sector GAM for the SNAP on the fly.
 This allows for **any** combination of NFR to Profile_ID to be read in but requires every NFR to be linked to a datasource and for a separate NFR to Profile_ID lookup table.
+There would be a much bigger processing overhead here.

-This totally rewrites what I have done below.
+This totally rewrites what I have done and would require some effort.
+Discuss.

-## currently: NOx, SOx, CH4, CO2, N2O
+### Currently: NOx, SOx, CH4, CO2, N2O

+### To Do:
+* have added Sentinel5p comparison script - need to adjust functions
+* Talk about the method for sector GAM outlined above
+* Test integration of year-specific data into generic profiles (e.g. coal-energy into larger SNAP 1)

 **Future DUKEMs work:**\
     * Integrate wood burning hour of day data; Gary Fuller (email 25/10/2021)\